 Synchronous communication means that two or more people are communicating through the same methods and at the same time.
 This type of communication is usually the one used the most since it replaces the in-person meetings necessary in the company.
 It can be in writing or oral.
 A phone call is the first type of this means of communication, but today it’s mostly outdated.
 There are apps and programs like Skype that help you stay in touch more easily and even enhance the conversation with the visual aspect.

 Asynchronous communication is impersonal but crucial for businesses.
 Remote teams don’t have to be in the same country or even the same time zone.
 That’s where this type of communication helps the business to keep on going without major problems.
-This means that you can leave a message in the written form via Slack, Skype or Trello and the other person will see it at their convenience.
-However, asynchronous communication is not good for urgent matters, since it doesn’t happen in real time.
+This means that you can leave a message in the written form via Slack, Skype, or Trello and the other person will see it at their convenience.
+However, asynchronous communication is not good for urgent matters, since it doesn’t happen in real-time.

 #2.
 Informal communication

-Just like you have recreation area in the office where your employees can relax, you should also find ways to have more informal communication with remote teams.
-Talking about work all the time can create a stressful situation and after a while, the productivity may suffer.
+Just like you have a recreation area in the office where your employees can relax, you should also find ways to have more informal communication with remote teams.
+Talking about work all the time can create a stressful situation and after a while, productivity may suffer.

 To prevent this, for example, have people enter their birthdays in their profiles on the internal system you use.
 Even though you can’t be present, you can send them a gift and a card.
-In addition, all other employees who work with remote teams from the office can congratulate them in-person.
+In addition, all other employees who work with remote teams from the office can congratulate them in person.

 Just like informing employees at the office, you have a responsibility to be transparent to remote teams.
 No matter that they work outside the office space, they are still part of your business and should know your goals.
 You can schedule a weekly communication with all remote teams to tell them about the progress and current goals.

 Use a rostering tool to manage employee schedules, assignments and create announcements.
 This will help you be more transparent with your remote teams, as well as keep track of the assigned work.
-Additionally, remote teams can give you suggestions how to improve your business and achieve your goals more easily.
+Additionally, remote teams can give you suggestions on how to improve your business and achieve your goals more easily.